-For the fullest flavor, add fresh basil to dishes within the last 5 or 10 minutes of cooking time.
+For the fullest flavour, add fresh basil to dishes within the last 5 or 10 minutes of cooking time.
 Use fresh basil in tomato dishes, soups, salads, sauces, and pasta.
-Its flavor blends well with parsley, rosemary, oregano, thyme, and sage.
+Its flavour blends well with parsley, rosemary, oregano, thyme, and sage.

 When I pick basil leaves, do I pluck them from the top or the bottom of the stem?